The Return to Buckingham Palace

 The Garrison Sergeant Major, London District salutes indicating that the carriages transporting members of the Royal Family have passed the end of the approach road where the mounted troops are assembled.

-The Mounted Bands return down The Mall to Buckingham Palace
+The Massed Bands return up The Mall to Buckingham Palace

-The Queen mounts the Phaeton once again and leads her troops back down The Mall to Buckingham Palace.
+The King leads his troops back down The Mall to Buckingham Palace.

 The Marker Sentries leave the Patade Ground

-The parade ground markers march from Horse Guards Parade back to their barracks.
+The parade ground markers, known as the Keepers of the Ground, march from Horse Guards Parade back to their barracks.

-The Queen dismounts from the carriage at the gates of Buckingham Palace whilst the entire parade once again marches past in salute.
+The King stops at the gates of Buckingham Palace whilst the entire parade once again marches past in salute.

 The Final Salute

-The Field Officer in Brigade Waiting makes the final salute to The Queen at the gates and Her Majesty enters the Palace and proceeds to the balcony to join the members of the Royal Household to watch an RAF flypast.
+The Field Officer in Brigade Waiting makes the final salute to The King at the gates and His Majesty enters the Palace and proceeds to the balcony to join the members of the Royal Household to watch an RAF flypast.

 Royal Household on the balcony of the Palace